Kernix13/rural-homestead/theseeker.md

 QUESTIONS:

-1. Do you want to add a link t o the Facebook page somewhere?
+1. Do you want to add a link to the Facebook page somewhere?
 In the footer would be ideal - any other social media links?
 Your YouTube?
-2. Why do you have a PayPal image in t he sidebar that is not a link to PayPal?
+2. Why do you have a PayPal image in the sidebar that is not a link to PayPal?

 ## Posts